zedritsch/zedritsch/README.md

 ### Hi there 👋

-My name is `@Zedritsch` and here are some things about me:
+My name is `Zedritsch` and here are some things about me:

 * 🔭 I’m currently working on small hobbyist projects
 * 🌱 Also, I’m currently learning the `Zig` and `Nim` programming languages